How do I arrange for my pet to be seen by a Specialist at Cave Veterinary Specialists?

 If you would like details of referral consultation fees, please contact reception for up-to-date pricing.
-If your pet has a more complex problem then the vet will be pleased to give you an estimate of further treatment costsduring consultation, before you decide whether or not to go ahead with further investigations or treatment for your pet.
+If your pet has a more complex problem then the vet will be pleased to give you an estimate of further treatment costs during your consultation before you decide whether or not to go ahead with further investigations or treatment for your pet.

 I have pet insurance, will the cost of treatment be covered?

-We always advise checking with your insurance company about your level of cover you have.
-It isuseful to know of any exclusions and what excess you will need to pay.
+We always advise checking with your insurance company about the level of cover that you have.
+It is useful to be aware of any exclusions and what level of excess you will be required to pay.
 We will help with this process by keeping a copy of all of your claims and sending them off on your behalf.
-Insurance companies do however prefer to deal with the policy holder.
+Insurance companies do, however prefer to deal with the policy holder.

 Why is Cave Veterinary Specialists not on RSA pet insurance’s “preferred list of referral providers”?

-My pet has an ongoing problem - will I be charged for consultations and treatment?
+My pet has an ongoing problem - Will I be charged for consultations and ongoing treatments?